Why are growing numbers of people choosing to buy seeds from Irish Seed Savers?

 Browse Seeds

-• Popular, Italian heirloom courgette.
-The dark green fruit are long (can reach up to 60cm and remain tender) and are distinctively ridged.
+Popular, Italian heirloom courgette.
+The dark green fruits are long (can reach up to 60cm and remain tender) and are distinctively ridged.
 The plants are vigorous so give them plenty of space, they will produce well through the whole season, outdoors as well as under cover.
 They taste great and look very decorative when sliced and cooked.
-Certified Organic Average seeds per pack 10
+Certified Organic Average Seeds Per Pack: 10

 • Stenu Pea